Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Related Works

 \subsection{Image Denoising}

 Image denoising is an essential task in computer vision.
 It aims at restoring a clean image from its noisy counterpart.
-However, achieving high perceptual performance and low distortion in image denoising remains a challenging task.
+However, achieving high perception quality and low distortion in image denoising remains a challenging task.
 To tackle this problem, image denoising methods can be broadly divided into two categories: distortion-based methods and perception-based methods.

 Distortion-based methods consist of traditional denoising methods and discriminative methods.
 Traditional image denoising methods focus on the usage of image priors such as sparsity~\cite{KSVD,elad2006image}, low rank~\cite{lowrank}, self-similarity~\cite{2005A,2007Image}, and smoothness~\cite{smooth1,smooth2}.
 However, the ability of these priors in extreme conditions is ultimately limited, making it difficult to adequately denoise the corrupted images.
 With the development of deep learning, discriminative models~\cite{liang2021swinir,zamir2022restormer,wang2022uformer, chen2021pre, 2021Plug,2016Beyond,2017FFDNet,cheng2021nbnet,zamir2021multi}, have become the mainstream methods.
-The main idea of discriminative methods is to use neural networks to learn mappings from noisy images to clean images through paired data. $L_1$ loss and $L_2$ loss are most widely adopted during training.
-However, it is well known that these pixel-level losses tend to predict the median (or average) of all possible values rather than the realistic images, resulting in over smooth images and poor perceptual performance.
+The main idea of discriminative methods is to use neural networks to learn mappings from noisy images to clean images through paired noisy-clean data or just noisy data~\cite{noise2void,noise2self,lee2022apbsn,wang2023lgbpn,Recorrupted2Recorrupted}. $L_1$ loss and $L_2$ loss are most widely adopted during training.
+However, it is well known that these pixel-level losses tend to predict the median (or average) of all possible values rather than the realistic images~\cite{mathieu2016deep,Ledig_2017_CVPR}, resulting in over-smooth images with poor perceptual quality.

 In addition, some distortion-based methods~\cite{osher2005iterative,dong2011sparsity,8481558,KSVD} employ an iterative framework to optimize denoising performance.
 The iterative denoising methods usually predict a rough image and refine it through multiple iterations.
-The iterative framework serves as a regularization and constraint.
-And it decomposes image denoising into a series of sub-problems, making denoising easier.
-But they still struggle with perceptual performance.
+The iterative denoising framework serves as a regularization and constraint.
+In addition, the iterative denoising framework decomposes image denoising into a series of sub-problems, making denoising easier.
+However, these methods still struggle with perceptual quality.